alloyzeus/az-wall/concepts/adjunct.md

 An adjunct of a host defined in another module is always non-inline;
 it's not possible as this will be a form of cyclic dependency, and we will never have any support for cyclic dependency in AZML.

+#### Describing arity (and exclusivity or uniqueness)

+Session is an adjunct entity of Terminal, but the number of Session at a given time is limited to at most one.